Hopf algebroids with balancing subalgebra: Introduction

 \section{Introduction}

 Hopf algebroids~\cite{bohmHbk,BrzMilitaru,lu} are generalizations of Hopf algebras, which are roughly in the same relation to groupoids as Hopf algebras are to groups.
-They are {\bf bialgebroids} possesing a version of an antipode, where an (associative) bialgebroid is the appropriate generalization of a bialgebra.
+They are {\bf bialgebroids} possessing a version of an antipode, where an (associative) bialgebroid is the appropriate generalization of a bialgebra.
 Hopf algebroids comprise several structure maps defined on a pair of associative unital algebras, the {\bf total algebra} $H$ (generalization of a function algebra on the space of morphisms of a groupoid), and the {\bf base algebra} $A$ (generalization of a function algebra on the space of objects (equivalently, units) of a groupoid).
-The main structure on the total algebra of a bialgebroid is an $A$-bimodule structure on $H$ and the coproduct $\Delta:H\to H\otimes_A H$.
+The main structure on the total algebra of a bialgebroid is an $A$-bimodule structure on $H$ and a coproduct $\Delta:H\to H\otimes_A H$.
 The commutative Hopf algebroids (where both $H$ and $A$ are commutative) are easy to define by a categorical dualization of the groupoid concept.
 They are used as a classical tool in stable homotopy theory \cite{hovey,Ravenel}.
-The noncommutative Hopf algebroids over a commutative base ($H$ noncommutative, $A$ commutative) are also rather straightforward to introduce; this theory has been studied from late 1980-s, under the influence of the quantum group theory \cite{maltsiniotis}.
+Noncommutative Hopf algebroids over a commutative base ($H$ noncommutative, $A$ commutative) are also rather straightforward to introduce; this theory has been studied from late 1980-s, under the influence of the quantum group theory~\cite{maltsiniotis}.
 The most obvious examples are the convolution algebras of finite groupoids.
-Bialgebroids and Hopf algebroids over a noncommutative base are much more complicated to define; several nonequivalent versions were developed since around 1992 by Schauenburg~\cite{schauenburg}, Lu~\cite{lu}, B\"ohm~\cite{bohmnew,bohmHbk,bohmInternal,BohmSzlach}, Xu~\cite{xu} and others.
-Many examples of Hopf algebroids over noncommutative bases have been studied in the contexts of inclusions of von Neumann algebra factors~\cite{bohmHbk}, dynamical Yang-Baxter equation, weak Hopf algebras, deformation quantization~\cite{xu}, noncommutative torsors, noncommutative differential calculus and cyclic homology~\cite{kow,kowKraehmer} etc.
+Bialgebroids and Hopf algebroids over a noncommutative base are much more complicated to define; several versions were developed in early 1990s by Lu~\cite{lu}, Xu~\cite{xu}, B\"ohm~\cite{bohmnew}, B\"ohm-Szlach\'anyi~\cite{BohmSzlach}, Day-Street (in~\cite{daystreetHopfalgd} and a different abstract notion in~\cite{daystreetqcat}) and others, including an earlier notion of $\times_A$-bialgebra~\cite{takeuchi} and its Hopf version by Schauenburg~\cite{schauenburg}; for comparisons see~\cite{bohmHbk,BrzMilitaru}.
+B\"ohm has also introduced an internalization of a bialgebroid in any symmetric monoidal category with coequalizers commuting with tensor product~\cite{bohmInternal}; this has been extended to an internalization of Hopf algebroids in~\cite{stojicPhD}.
+Many examples of Hopf algebroids over noncommutative bases have been studied in the contexts of inclusions of von Neumann algebra factors~\cite{kadszl,bohmHbk}, dynamical Yang-Baxter equation~\cite{doninmudrov}, weak Hopf algebras~\cite{bohmHbk}, deformation quantization~\cite{xu}, noncommutative torsors, noncommutative differential calculus and cyclic homology~\cite{kow} etc.